folkzb/magalu/script-qa/cli-doc/virtual-machine/instances/reboot/help.md

 ## Other commands:
 - Flags:
 - --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
+- --cli.watch                     Wait until the operation is completed by calling the 'get' link and waiting until termination.
+Akin to '! get -w'
 - -h, --help                          help for reboot
 - --id uuid                       Id (required)
 - -v, --version                       version for reboot